SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

 ## Mandatory Policy Minimum Requirements

 > [Comments]
 > Context - Mandatory Policy Minimum Requirements
-> * Ambassadors SingularityNET: Add Experimentation End Time
+> * Ambassadors SingularityNET: Add Experimentation End Time (Resolved by Core Swarm)
 >   - Ambassadors SingularityNET: A retrospective to do at the end or before the end to decide if new policy (updating same policy is basically creating new submission with the expected updates)
 >

-**Policy Name** - Name to recognize Policy easily
+**Policy Name** - Name to recognize Policy easily.
+Each submission is considered as new Policy including small edits or wordings.

 ****